Guardians vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has 43 hits with 11 doubles, 12 home runs and nine walks.
-He has driven in 28 runs with one stolen base.
+- Robert has 43 hits with 11 doubles, 12 home runs, nine walks and 28 RBI.
+He's also stolen one base.

 Robert Recent Games